owtaylor/Planeteria/README.md

 ## Command Line Options to planeteria.py

-Planeteria is run as a command line tool (planeteria.py) and two CGI scripts (admin.py and new_planet.py).
+Planeteria is run as a command line tool (planeteria.py) and a WSGI scripts (wsgi.py).
 The command line tool is used as follows:

 Usage: planeteria.py [options]